 1320 Earths would fit inside Jupiter ( if there was no space between them ) which is the biggest planet in the Solar System.

-It would take 11 Earths to fit across the diameter of Jupiter.
+ELEVEN Earths would fit across the diameter of Jupiter.

 Mercury spins so slowly that a year is longer than a day!